Flight Attendant Careers

-Although a flight attendant keeps passengers comfortable on airplanes, that is not his or her primary responsibility.
-Keeping passengers safe and making sure the flight deck, where the pilot and co-pilot are, is secure, are his or her chief concerns.
+Although a flight attendant makes passengers comfortable on airplanes, that is not his or her primary responsibility.
+Passengers' safety and the flight deck's security are his or her chief concerns.

 - While airlines employ most flight attendants, some work for corporations or companies that charter flights.

-- The U.S. Bureau of Labor Statistics predicts a weak job outlook with employment expected to grow more slowly than the average for all occupations through 2024.
+- The U.S. Bureau of Labor Statistics predicts a very good job outlook with employment expected to grow faster than the average for all occupations between 2016 and 2026.

 Roles and Responsibilities

 What is it like to be a flight attendant?
-We turned to those who hire them to answer this question.
-Here are typical job duties from announcements we found on Indeed.com:
+Employers can best answer this question.
+Here are typical duties from job announcements on Indeed.com: